hatedabamboo/notes.hatedabamboo.me/src/posts/lambda-pip-modules.md

 └── pyvenv.cfg
 ```

-However, we don’t need all of these contents.
+However, we don't need all of these contents.
 What we actually need is only the `lib` directory.
 So, we take it and archive it:

 ```bash
 mkdir python